vlmaksime/script.module.simpleplugin/docs/using.rst

 After that you can import SimplePlugin classes in your plugin's Python code and use them as necessary.

+Alternatively, you can simply include :file:`simpleplugin.py` module into your addon.
+The module is self-contained and has no external dependencies, except the Python standard library and Kodi Python API modules.

 .. _Releases: https://github.com/romanvm/script.module.simpleplugin/releases/latest
 .. _requires: http://kodi.wiki/view/Addon.xml#.3Crequires.3E